William Gopallawa: Governor-General of Ceylon and President of Sri Lanka

 In 1962, he was called back to Ceylon, after his son in law's sister, the then prime minister Sirimavo Bandaranaike nominated Gopallawa as Governor-General of Ceylon following Sir Oliver Goonetilleke's implication in the attempted military coup earlier that year.
 He was the second native Ceylonese Governor-General and the first Buddhist to hold the post as the viceregal representative of Queen Elizabeth II who was the head of state.
 Gopallawa served in this capacity until 1972, when he became the first President of Sri Lanka.

-His constitutional decision to invite the UNP which won the majority of parliamentary seats in the 1965 general election, (but not enough for an absolute majority) is heralded as a landmark moment where he respected the nation's constitution and its people's wishes more than the wishes of the defeated SLFP government (that appointed him as Governor-General of Ceylon) which wanted him to delay inviting the winning party to form the government.
+His constitutional decision to invite the UNP which won the majority of parliamentary seats in the 1965 general election, (but not enough for an absolute majority) is heralded as a landmark moment where he respected the nation's constitution and its people's wishes more than the wishes of the defeated SLFP government who had first appointed him, who wanted him to delay inviting the winning party to form the government.
 It averted a major crisis of leadership.

-When Ceylon became the Republic of Sri Lanka on 22 May 1972, Gopallawa became the first President.
-He stepped down from office in February 1978 when then Prime Minister Junius Richard Jayewardene became President following constitutional changes that effected the creation of an executive Presidency.
+When Ceylon became the Republic of Sri Lanka on 22 May 1972, Gopallawa became the first president.
+Like the governor-general's post it replaced, the presidency was largely ceremonial.
+He stepped down from office in February 1978 when then Prime Minister Junius Richard Jayewardene became president following constitutional changes that effected the creation of an executive presidency.

-Faith

-While he was a devout Buddhist, he respected all faiths and never failed to attend the annual Vel Hindu ceremony and never failed to host Christmas carols and also attended various Muslim ceremonies in his role as titular head of state; he was acutely cognizant of his role as a unifier of all Sri Lankans during his tenure.
-He was the first to establish a spartan Buddhist shrine room at the President's House.

-Family

-On 8 March 1928, Gopallawa married Seelawathie Rambukwella; they had 5 children.
-He was survived by 4 children out of 5.
-One died early on while he was still working in Matale.
-His eldest daughter Chandrika Iranganie married Dr. Mackie Ratwatte, the private secretary and a brother of Sirimavo Bandaranaike.
-His oldest son Asoka is a entrepreneur businessman, His second daughter Chinthamani, was a teacher and landed proprietor, and his youngest son Monty Gopallawa who died in 2005, was a member of parliament and an affable cabinet minister in the government of President Chandrika Kumaratunga (daughter of Sirimavo Bandaranaike).
-He had 13 grandchildren; Chandhaka, Dhammika, Mano, Anushka, Devika, Avanthi, Sureka, Lehka, Shiranthani, Ashani, Mahen, Shanika and Dilani.